diosney/node-iproute/EXAMPLES.md

 Several usage examples to give you an idea of what you can do with the library.

+> These examples are gathered as a whole here for quick find, but they are also in each of the module methods.

 ### `ip -batch` Batch mode support / [Man Page](https://man7.org/linux/man-pages/man8/ip.8.html)

 	import { batch } from 'iproute';